roytang/blog/content/post/2008/12/syntax-highlighting-using-pygments.md

 One problem I encountered was that there was no quick visual reference for the styles available with pygments, so I wrote a short demo page [here][2] so that I could easily see the appearance of each syntax highlighting class.

-Of course, I haven't had a chance to use it in a post yet&#8230;
+Of course, I haven't had a chance to use it in a post yet...

  [1]: http://www.djangosnippets.org/snippets/119/
  [2]: /pygments